vladkucher/test_task_20170427/README.md

 Access ```http://localhost:8080/shipments``` to see list of shipments

 ###4.
 Task To Be Done
 1. Run integration tests.
-Fix failed integration tests (IT) if any.
+Fix failed integration tests (IT) if any.</br>
 Additional info.
 You should not change IT, they are correct, you should find errors in business logic.
 2. We have Shipment.java class with the fields: weight, length, width, height, declaredPrice, price.
    The task is to create Parcel.java and ParcelItem.java classes.</br>